AdobeDocs/analytics.en/help/implement/validate/hash-collisions.md

 ---
+title: Hash collisions
 description: Describes what a hash collision is and how it can manifest.
-keywords: Analytics Implementation;hash;collision;prop;evar;hash
-title: Hash collisions
-topic: Developer and implementation
-uuid: 7dfd6e64-4a62-4087-bc28-fb867ec2b1b6
 ---

 # Hash collisions

-Describes what a hash collision is and how it can manifest.

-By default, Adobe treats prop and eVar values as strings, even if the value is a number.
+Adobe treats prop and eVar values as strings, even if the value is a number.
 Sometimes these strings are hundreds of characters long, other times they are short.
-To save space, improve performance, and make everything uniformly sized, the strings are not used directly in the processing tables.
+To save space, improve performance, and make everything uniformly sized, the strings are not used directly in processing.
 Instead, a 32-bit or 64-bit hash is computed for each value.
-All reports run on those hashed values until the data is presented, where each hash is replaced by the original text.
-Without this compression, reports would likely take minutes to run.
+All reports run on these hashed values, where each hash is replaced by the original text.
+Hashes drastically increase the performance of Analytics reports.

 For most fields, the string is first converted to all lower case (reducing the number of unique values).
 Values are hashed on a monthly basis (the first time they are seen each month).
-From month to month there is a small possibility that two unique variable values will be hashed to the same hash value.
-This is known as a *hash collision*.
+From month to month there is a small possibility that two unique variable values hash to the same value.
+This concept is known as a *hash collision*.

 Hash collisions can manifest in reporting as follows:

 * If you are trending a value and you see a spike for a month, it is likely that another values for that variable got hashed to the same value as the value you are looking at.
 * The same things happens for segments for a specific value.

-<p class="head"> <b>Hash Collision Example</b> </p>
+## Hash collision example

-The likelihood of hash collisions increases with the number of unique values in a dimension (eVar).
+The likelihood of hash collisions increases with the number of unique values in a dimension.
 For example, one of the values that come in late in the month could get the same hash value as a value earlier in the month.
-The following example may help explain how this can cause segment results to change.
+The following example can help explain how this can cause segment results to change.
 Suppose eVar62 receives "value 100" on February 18.
 Analytics will maintain a table that may look like this:

 <table id="table_6A49D1D5932E485DB2083154897E5074">
  <thead>